BenjaminWills/programming-notes/Databricks/databricks_revision.md

 - Compute and storage are `decoupled` in the lakehouse
 - Does not support `stored procedures` (thats a `unity` thing)
+- `delta lake` is an open source storage layer ontop of the lakehouse

 ## Jobs / pipelines / queries